pyrocko/pyrocko/doc/source/topics/pyrocko-gf.rst

 Downloading GF stores
 ~~~~~~~~~~~~~~~~~~~~~

-Calculating and quality checking Green’s function stores is a time consuming task.
+Calculating and quality checking GF stores is a time consuming task.
 Many pre-calculated stores can be downloaded from our online repository, the `Green's mill (greens-mill.pyrocko.org) <https://greens-mill.pyrocko.org>`_.

 The available stores include dynamic stores for simulating waveforms at global and regional extents, as well as static stores for the modelling of step-like surface displacements.